bebebebebe/map-perspective-presentation/README.md

-- On finding your way via turn by turn navigation vs having "mental maps", and brain scans. http://www.bbc.com/future/story/20141119-is-tech-creating-stupid-drivers The brain picture in the slides comes from this.
+- On finding your way via turn by turn navigation vs having "mental maps", and brain scans. http://www.bbc.com/future/story/20141119-is-tech-creating-stupid-drivers

 - Mercator projection
 https://en.wikipedia.org/wiki/Mercator_projection